Productivity & Workflow

 Ctrl+Shift+] Unfold code block

-Week 1: Foundation
+Week 1: The essentials

-• Master: Ctrl+C, Ctrl+V, Ctrl+X, Ctrl+Z, Ctrl+S
+• Get comfortable with: Ctrl+C, Ctrl+V, Ctrl+X, Ctrl+Z, Ctrl+S

-Week 2: Text Selection
+Week 2: Text selection

 • Add: Ctrl+A, Shift+Arrow, Ctrl+Shift+Arrow

-• Practice selecting without touching mouse
+• Try selecting text without touching the mouse at all

 Week 3: Navigation